Cooked Rice (1 Cup, Cooked) and Chicken Breast (100 G)

 Include Healthy Fats

-Add healthy fats such as avocado slices or a handful of nuts to your meal, which can help slow the absorption of carbohydrates.
+Add a source of healthy fats, such as avocado slices or a handful of nuts, to your meal to slow digestion and reduce spikes.

 metabolic